Alexander Dennis Enviro500: Hong Kong

 Long Win Bus registered three Enviro500 buses, which were originally ordered by Kowloon Motor Bus, in August 2005 to cope with the increased demand for bus services after the opening of Hong Kong Disneyland.
+All Enviro500s with Mk1 bodywork were retired on 10 August 2023.

 In late 2005, Long Win Bus ordered five more which had luggage racks fitted when new, entering service in June/July 2006.
+All of them were retired on 10 July 2024.

 Long Win Bus received ten Enviro500 bodywork on Volvo B9TL chassis between 2007 and 2008, one of them was built new as an airport coach.

 A further batch of seven buses with Euro IV engines had been ordered for delivery in 2009.
-The first six buses entered service in mid-late 2009.
+The first six buses entered service in 2009.
 The last one, which was fitted with coach seats, entered service in October 2009.
 These were followed by further five buses, with the first four being registered in December 2009; the last one, which was fitted with coach seats, entered service in April 2010.
 In 2010, Long Win Bus received 20 more Enviro500 buses with Euro IV engines.

-A batch of 6 Enviro500 buses with Euro V engines was ordered for delivery in 2010/11.
+A batch of 6 Enviro500 buses with Euro V engines was ordered for delivery between 2010 and 2011.
 These, together with 30 diverted from KMB's order, were put into service between 2011 and 2013.

 Due to a surplus in Long Win's fleet, 14 of the Euro IV buses have been transferred to KMB in 2020.